 \section{Extensions to models with deterministic components}

-For practical applications, it is important to allow the DGP to include non-zero means, trends, and deterministic cycles.
-We discuss such adjustments in this section.
-As the results below show, the limiting distributions of the regression estimators and test statistics take a similar form to those in Section \ref{sec:Asy}, but with $J_{c,d}$ and $G_{c,d}$ replaced with their residuals from appropriate continuous time projections.
-This property is standard in the unit root literature and continues to hold in our case.
+For practical applications, it is important to allow the DGP to include nonzero means, trends, and deterministic cycles.
+We discuss such extensions in this section.
+As the results below show, the limiting distributions of the regression estimators and test statistics take a similar form to those in Section \ref{sec:Asy}, but with $J_{c,d}$ and $G_{c,d}$ replaced with their residuals from appropriate continuous-time projections.
+This property is standard in the unit-root literature and continues to hold in our case.

 Formally, we assume that the data $\{y_t: t = 1,\ldots,n\}$ are generated according to